BKS theory: Experimental counter-evidence

 In the BKS paper the Compton effect was discussed as an application of the idea of "statistical conservation of energy and momentum" in a continuous process of scattering of radiation by a sample of free electrons, where "each of the electrons contributes through the emission of coherent secondary wavelets".
-Although Compton had already given an attractive account of his experiment on the basis of the photon picture (including conservation of energy and momentum in individual scattering processes), is it stated in the BKS paper that "it seems at the present state of science hardly justifiable to reject a formal interpretation as that under consideration [i.e. the weaker assumption of statistical conservation] as inadequate".
+Although Arthur Compton had already given an attractive account of his experiment on the basis of the photon picture (including conservation of energy and momentum in individual scattering processes), is it stated in the BKS paper that "it seems at the present state of science hardly justifiable to reject a formal interpretation as that under consideration [i.e. the weaker assumption of statistical conservation] as inadequate".
 This statement may have prompted experimental physicists to improve `the present state of science' by testing the hypothesis of `statistical energy and momentum conservation'.
-In any case, already after one year the BKS theory was disproved by experiments studying correlations between the directions into which the emitted radiation and the recoil electron are emitted in individual scattering processes.
-Such experiments were independently performed by Walther Bothe and Hans Geiger, as well as by Arthur Compton and Alfred W. Simon.
+In any case, already after one year the BKS theory was disproved by coincidence methods studying correlations between the directions into which the emitted radiation and the recoil electron are emitted in individual scattering processes.
+Such experiments were carried independently, with the Bothe–Geiger coincidence experiment performed by Walther Bothe and Hans Geiger, as well as the experiment by Compton and Alfred W. Simon.
 They provided experimental evidence pointing in the direction of energy and momentum conservation in individual scattering processes (at least, it was shown that the BKS theory was not able to explain the experimental results).
 More accurate experiments, performed much later, have also confirmed these results.

-As suggested by a letter to Born, for Einstein the corroboration of energy and momentum conservation was probably even more important than his photon hypothesis: "Bohr's opinion of radiation interests me very much.
-But I don't want to let myself be driven to a renunciation of strict causality before there has been a much stronger resistance against it than up to now.
-I cannot bear the thought that an electron exposed to a ray should by its own free decision choose the moment and the direction in which it wants to jump away.
-If so, I'd rather be a cobbler or even an employee in a gambling house than a physicist.
-It is true that my attempts to give the quanta palpable shape have failed again and again, but I'm not going to give up hope for a long time yet."
+Commenting on the experiments, Max von Laue considered that “physics was saved from being led astray.”

+From the very beginning, Wolfgang Pauli was extremely critical of the BKS theory, referring to it as the Copenhagen putsch (Kopenhagener Putsch).
+In a letter to Kramers, Pauli said that Bohr would have abandoned the theory even if no experiment was ever carried out, arguing that it is the notion of motion and forces that needs to be modified, not the conservation of energy.
+Pauli could not help to mock the theory, proposing to the Institute of Physics in Copenhague to “fly its flag at half mast on the anniversary of the publication of the work of Bohr, Kramers and Slater.”